|

 organizations, regarding the computer that the spot is

+attached to.
 The spot is called

 warranty spot, because it is originally designed to